Finding the right easy songs to begin your journey to bass mastery is absolutely crucial.

 Click Here for tab for Feel Good Inc. by Gorillaz

-The Gorillaz, while not technically a ‘real’ band, are nevertheless extremely successful artists.
-With their music being accompanied by some great 2d animations.
-The music is primarily written by songwriter Damon Albarn of the band Blur, and upon forming Gorillaz he was able to explore other styles of music such as electronica and hip-hop.
+Gorillaz, while not technically a ‘real’ band, are nevertheless extremely successful artists, with their music being accompanied by some great 2D animations.
+The music is primarily written by songwriter Damon Albarn of the band Blur.
+Upon forming Gorillaz, he was able to explore other styles of music, such as electronica and hip-hop.

-They have had several successful singles, but Feel Good Inc. in particular lends itself well to the learning bassist as it’s very catchy, has a lot of attitude, and is a ton of fun to play.
-It’s at a fair BPM of 139 requiring you to be able to keep up with the main melody.
-But all the positions are quite comfortable so shouldn’t demand too much from your hands.
+They have had several successful singles, but Feel Good Inc. in particular lends itself well to the learning bassist, as it’s very catchy, has lots of attitude, and is a ton of fun to play.
+It’s at a fair BPM of 139, requiring you to be able to keep up with the main melody, but all the positions are quite comfortable, so it shouldn’t demand too much from your hands.

-Part of their second album Ride the Lightning.
-The song is introduced by bassist Cliff Burton’s epic bass riff.
-You will want to put some distortion on this! (he also used a Wah pedal on the recording).
+Part of their second album, Ride the Lightning, the song is introduced by bassist Cliff Burton’s epic bass riff, which often tops the list of easy bass songs for metalheads.
+You will want to put some distortion on this (he also used a Wah pedal on the recording)!
 It’s an extremely powerful and dark song, so make sure you dig in hard as you play.
-Making angry faces also helps with this!
+Making angry faces helps!

 Billie Jean by Michael Jackson